adamcath/haute-codeture/haute-codeture.md

 What's the point of type checking if anything can either be what it claims to be, or a bomb that crashes your program?

-I'm referring, of course, to `null`, `NULL`, `None`, `0`: the "billion dollar mistake".
-Seriously, the guy who invented it calls it that (https://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions).
+I'm referring, of course, to `null`: the "billion dollar mistake".
+Seriously, the guy who introduced `null` to object-oriented languages calls it that (https://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions).
 To wit:

-> This has led to innumerable errors, vulnerabilities, and system crashes,
+> This [(`null`)] has led to innumerable errors, vulnerabilities, and system
-> which have probably caused a billion dollars of pain and damage in the last
+> crashes, which have probably caused a billion dollars of pain and damage in
-> forty years.
+> the last forty years.
 >
-> &mdash;<cite>Tony Hoare</cite>
+> &mdash; *Tony Hoare*

 `NullPointerException`s and segmentation faults are commonplace in the extreme.
 "NPE when I cast 'Intimidating Shout'" fills our bugbases and "can this argument